 Generally, if you quit your job you will not be entitled to notice or pay instead of notice.
 Under the Nova Scotia Labour Standards Code, if you have worked for three months or more you must give your employer advance written notice of your intention to quit.
-You must give one or two weeks notice depending upon your length of service.
+You must give one or two weeks notice depending on your length of service.
 Many types of operations are exempt from the requirement that an employee give notice.
 If you are unsure, you can check with the Labour Standards Division.

 You may not have to give notice if your employer forces you to quit.
 This is known as constructive dismissal.